Museum of New Zealand – Te Papa Tongarewa

 Driven by the need for a 200-year design life and the location on reclaimed land close to a major fault line, the site was ‘dynamically consolidated’ and the foundations ‘base-isolated’.
 The marine environment also required a complex cladding system in durable materials.

 Mechanical Services were of a high standard to protect priceless exhibits and provide a comfortable visitor environment.

-Te Papa was completed on time and within budget – a major achievement for such a high profile public sector project.
+Te Papa was completed on time and within budget – a significant achievement for such a high-profile public-sector project.
 This success was even more conspicuous owing to the absence of any significant claims.

-This Jasmax designed landmark was recognised with a NZIA – Resene Northern Regional Award for Architecture in 1999 and a DuPont Antron Design Award in 1999.
+This landmark project was recognised with an NZIA – Resene Northern Regional Award for Architecture in 1999 and a DuPont Antron Design Award in 1999.